pieths/vsc-toolbox/README.md

   methods or source lines
 - **Get GN Targets For File** - Find which GN build targets (executables, libraries, etc.) a source file belongs to
+- **Test Language Model Tool** - Test any registered Language Model Tool directly from the Command Palette without needing an AI agent

 ### Language Model Tools (For AI Agents)